Alcije/Arduino_projects/README.md

 Have fun building!

-# Materiel utile
+# Useful Materials

-- Arduino Uno ou compatible
+* Arduino Uno or compatible board
-- LEDs + resistances 220 ohms
+* LEDs + 220 Ω resistors
-- Boutons poussoirs
+* Push buttons
-- Buzzer
+* Buzzer
-- Capteur PIR
+* PIR motion sensor
-- Capteur ultrason HC-SR04
+* HC-SR04 ultrasonic sensor
-- Capteur DHT11 ou LM35 selon le projet
+* DHT11 or LM35 temperature sensor (depending on the project)
-- Servos SG90 ou servos continus
+* SG90 servo motors or continuous rotation servos
-- Moteurs DC
+* DC motors
-- Driver moteur L298N ou L293D
+* L298N or L293D motor driver
-- Potentiometres 10k
+* 10 kΩ potentiometers
-- LDR + resistances
+* LDR (photoresistor) + resistors
-- Module Bluetooth HC-05 ou HC-06
+* HC-05 or HC-06 Bluetooth module
-- Capteur couleur TCS3200/TCS230 pour le trieur
+* TCS3200/TCS230 color sensor for the color sorting project

-Les projets robots demandent souvent une alimentation separee pour les moteurs.
-Il faut relier les GND ensemble.
+Robot projects often require a separate power supply for the motors.
+Make sure to connect all GND (ground) pins together.

 (This repository reflects my own learning journey.
 AI was used as a writing assistant to help structure and improve the README, and also to improve project names.)